Here are five actionable tips to help you plan a powerful International Women’s Day campaign on March 8.

 On International Women’s Day, tell a story about how your work changed one woman or girl’s life.
 Studies show that people tend to offer more aid if a specific person in need is identified, as opposed to a large group of people or statistical approach to a problem.
 It’s called the “identifiable victim effect.”

-This study showed people were more likely to commit to donating an organ after reading stories about organ donors who saved people.
+This study showed people were more likely to commit to donating an organ if stories identified the person who would receive it or focused on the impact of organ donors.
 These researchers observed the identifiable victim effect even in stories without personalizing information.
 And this researcher documented how a slight tweak in language, from saying “people in a group” rather than “a group of people,” led to increases in empathy.
 Get 5 more storytelling tips.

 It could be as intimate as a dinner at your house for your 10 most-engaged donors or an open discussion on the role of men in advancing gender equality (like this event hosted by International Center for Research on Women).
 Events are a great way to help people connect to complex issues, and they can be tailored to your organization’s strengths.
 Download a press advisory template to alert your local media outlets about your International Women’s Day event.